 - No const class fields.

-- Docstrings are fine, but I can’t declare comments describing class fields, I’ve been using doxygen with C++ and there we have such a way for generating documentation for classes.
+- Docstrings are fine, but I can’t declare comments describing class fields, I’ve been using doxygen with C++, and there is such a way for generating documentation for classes.

 - Terrible syntax – blocks declared using whitespace (sometimes I think like using the whitespace language).

-- Due to the dynamic nature of Python, you’ve got to prepare a lot of tests.
-Test of course are good, but as for a C++ program you’ve got to test only program logic, you know that if a function gets an integer as a parameter, the compiler would check that for you.
-In Python you have to even check if a function parameter is an object of a class that you’ve expected.
+- Due to the dynamic nature of Python, you’ve got to write lots of tests.
+Writing tests is of course a very good idea, but as for a C++ program you’ve got to test only program logic.
+In C++ You know that if a function gets an integer as an argument, then the compiler will check that for you.
+You just cannot pass a string.
+In Python you have to even check if a function argument is an object of a class that you’ve expected.
 Truly said: no one makes so extensive testing.
 The same goes here for other dynamic languages like ruby.

 What is better?